-These lists of words were inspired by this quote; “I think the act of naming something implies, very simply, that you’re not alone.
+These lists of words were inspired by this quote; go to site “I think the act of naming something implies, very simply, that you’re not alone.
 We give names to things so we can talk about them.
 Once there’s a word for an experience, it feels contained somehow—and the container has a handle, which makes it much easier to pick up and pass around.
 Kinda comforting.” – John Koenig.
 John Koenig is the author of The Dictionary of Obscure Sorrows, a beautiful compenidum of words he invented to help fill some of the gaps we have in language to describe emotions.
 Sophie has written some beautiful prose focusing on different obscure sorrows, that you should check out.

 These lists were also inpisred by this beautiful Robert Pirosh letter Sophie once read out loud to me, about fat buttery words, solemn, angular, creaky words, and wormy, squirmy mealy words.